 The Psychology Department offers courses to meet program and General Education requirements, to serve as general and Social Sciences electives, and to meet your personal educational goals.
 Most psychology courses at MCC transfer well to other institutions.
 Click the links below to see the full course descriptions, including credit hours, pre-requisites, and course objectives.

 The Psychology of Interpersonal Relationships is an experiential approach to everyday intra- and interpersonal processes.
 It emphasizes observation, practice and discussion of such topics as self disclosure, trust, verbal and nonverbal expression of feelings, listening skills, conflict resolution, anger and stress management and the value of cultivating diverse relationships.
 Basic psychological principles are presented and integrated into classroom discussion.
 Emphasis is on skill development.
 It is psychology for daily living, and is neither a preparatory course for PSY101 nor a prerequisite for other PSY courses.
+Three class hours.

 An introductory survey of the major concepts in the scientific study of human behavior, human development, motivation, learning, personality, individual differences and social behavior.
 Dual emphasis is placed upon understanding, integration and application to real life as well as theoretical and methodological issues.
 Opportunities for studying, tutoring, and supplemental testing will be made available to students outside of class time in the Psychology Learning Center.
 Three class hours.
 (SUNY-SS)

 Students will learn the basics of APA style, the standard writing style for most social sciences.
 Proper techniques for citing sources, preparing a manuscript, and expressing material clearly and accurately will be covered.
 Students will practice writing short papers and components of papers in this style.
+One class hour.

 Prerequisite(s): Completed English 101 with a C or better, or completed English 200 with a C or better.